 The Shader Tree is both immensely powerful and tremendously flexible.
 It is this flexibility that can lead to it feeling unwieldy at times.
 Based on user feedback, it was a design requirement to allow materials and textures to be applied at any level in the scene, even globally if necessary, but as the saying goes, "With great power comes great responsibility".

 As a result of this flexibility, diligence is required to keep the Shader Tree organized, and the effort necessary increases as the complexity of a project increases.
 Understanding how to work with layers in the Shader Tree and what each contributes is an important start in wielding the power that the Shader Tree provides.
-The basics are covered in the Shader Tree, Shader Tree Item Layers, and Layer Effects sections.
+The basics are covered in Shader Tree, Shader Tree Item Layers, and Layer Effects.
 Beyond the basics covered on these pages, it was important to add some additional information going over some more advanced aspects of shading surfaces in Modo.

 The number one most important item in the Shader Tree is the Material Group item.
 In the Add Layer function of the Shader Tree, it is simply referred to as a Group, but here we're calling it a Material Group to avoid any confusion with actual groups.
 The Material Group serves multiple purposes and understanding its few settings are extremely important in getting the most out of them.

 When you add a Material Group item to the tree, they are simply empty containers.
 These containers can hold any number of layers, including collections of other groups.
 In this case, they are strictly organizational devices, providing hierarchy to a scene.
-For example, you might associate like materials to an item in the scene, making it easier to navigate a complex tree.
-This can be illustrated by selecting a few layers in the tree and pressing the Ctrl+G keyboard shortcut, grouping together like materials under an undefined Material Group item.
+For example, you might associate similar materials to an item in the scene, making it easier to navigate a complex tree.
+This can be illustrated by selecting a few layers in the tree and pressing the Ctrl+G keyboard shortcut, grouping together similar materials under an undefined Material Group item.

-While the Material Group is an easy way to assign surfacing for geometry when rendering, its reliance on polygon tags limits what is possible with just Material Groups; not all surface borders are hard edged polygonal boundaries.
+While the Material Group is an easy way to assign surfacing for geometry when rendering, its reliance on polygon tags limits what is possible with just Material Groups.
+Not all surface borders are hard-edged polygonal boundaries.
 Modo provides several ways to mask textures that provide much finer control.
 The masking functions combined with the layering possibilities of the Shader Tree makes it simple to produce very complex surfaces with ease.
 Whenever an alpha transparency mask is applied to a texture layer, the underlying layers are revealed.

 The Layer Mask result is similar to the masking functionality of the Group Mask, but its application is limited to a single layer within the Shader Tree, providing even more granular control.
 There are two ways to apply a layer mask: